 - If you have any questions, please contact our Customer Service number toll-free at (866) 509-5396 for additional information.
 (TTY users should call 711).
 Hours are 8am to 8pm, seven days a week.
 You may reach a messaging service on weekends from April 1 through September 30 and holidays.
 Please leave a message and your call will be returned the next business day. - You must get covered care from network providers, except for emergency or urgently needed services.
-If you receive services from an out-of-network provider, you may be responsible for all costs associated with those services. - You can also speak directly to an Argus representative by calling (888) 829-5004.
+If you receive services from an out-of-network provider, you may be responsible for all costs associated with those services.

+• You can also speak directly to an Argus representative by calling (888) 829-5004.

-Optional Supplemental Services - Argus Dental What you must pay when you get these services Monthly Premium \$14 Comprehensive Dental Services We cover the following dental services when provided by an Argus contracted dental provider: Restorative: Crown Porcelain / Ceramic Substrate - One per calendar year Crown Porcelain fused to high noble metal - One per calendar year Endodontics: Root Canal - Anterior - per tooth - One per calendar year Root Canal - Bicuspid - per tooth - One per calendar year Root Canal - Molar - per tooth - One per calendar year \$0 copay Prosthodontics (removable) - One set of complete or partial dentures once per 5 years (upper and lower): Complete Denture Upper Complete Denture Lower Immediate Complete Upper Denture Immediate Complete Lower Denture Partial Upper - Resin Base (with clasps/rests &amp; teeth) Partial Lower - Resin Base (with clasps/rests &amp; teeth) Upper Partial - Cast Metal Base with Resin Saddles (with clasps/rests &amp; teeth) Lower Partial - Cast Metal Base with Resin Saddles (with clasps/rests &amp; teeth) Additional services available on a discounted fee schedule basis.
-Prior authorization may be required.
+Optional Supplemental Services - Argus Dental What you must pay when you get these services Monthly Premium \$25 Comprehensive Dental Services We cover the following dental services when provided by an Argus contracted dental provider: \$0 copay Restorative Services: Crown Porcelain / Ceramic Substrate or Crown Porcelain Fused to High Noble Metal - Two (2) per year Endodontics: Root Canal Anterior per tooth, Bicuspid per tooth, or Molar per tooth - Three (3) per year Removable Prosthodontics: One (1) set of the below complete or partial dentures One (1) per Five (5) years (maxillary/upper and/or mandibular/lower): Complete Denture Maxillary/Upper Complete Denture Maxillary/Upper Denture Immediate Complete Maxillary/Upper Denture Immediate Complete Mandibular/Lower Denture Partial Maxillary/Upper Denture - Resin Base (including clasps, rests &amp; teeth) Partial Mandibular/Lower Denture - Cast Metal Base with Resin Saddles (including clasps, rests &amp; teeth) Mandibular/Lower Partial Denture - Cast Metal Base with Resin Saddles (including clasps, rests &amp; teeth) Extractions Unlimited when obtaining complete or partial dentures Prior authorization may be required.